radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ## Customizing the Interface
-The following settings are currently only applicable to the Classic Control Panel.
+The following settings are currently only applicable to the **Classic Control Panel**.

 To switch to Classic Control Panel, use the menu options for the logged in user in the upper right.